yaireclipse/CatchNativeExceptions/README.md

 # CatchNativeExceptions

 Demonstrates how native exceptions are not caught by managed C# .NET Core code, on Linux.

-Tested on CentOS and Ubuntu.
+Tested on Tested on Ubuntu 16.04.2 LTS (via Bash on Ubuntu on Windows) and CentOS Linux release 7.5.1804 (via Docker for Windows).

 ## How To Run The Test: